 The rear end of the Lamborghini Sian alone is a marvel of automotive design

 Here's a slightly elevated view of the rear.
 And check out that glass panel covering the engine

 3. Lamborghini Sian: Will it save the V12 engine?

 As you might have noticed nowadays, fewer and fewer car manufacturers are using v12 engines and there are a number of reasons why.
 When asked at the Frankfurt IAA, Lamborghini’s Chief Technology officer says that it is important for their company to use V12 engines.

 It is, after all, one of the main draws of their brand.
 So rest assured, we’ll be seeing more V12 models, hybrid or otherwise for more years to come.

 While Lamborghini vehicles are available here in the Philippines, it is of no doubt that the Sian will take its time to get here and considering its hyper limited production run, if at all.
-So for now, if you’re interested, you can view our Lamborghini Philippines price list which lists all the Lamborghini models available in the country with their respective prices.

 For the latest updates for all things automotive, please keep reading here on Philkotse.com.